 At some point, the tank will need to be replaced.
 For most people, this is when the pump quits, but it’s good to know your pump’s lifespan and talk to your tank professional about how often your pump should be replaced and if you are due.

 Tips for your Septic Systems

 One of the biggest septic tank problems is too much water going into the tank.
-If you are using a garbage disposal in your house, it will greatly speed up the time in-between septic tank cleanings, as all of that matter is still solid and fills up your tank quickly.
-Some reports have claimed that using a garbage disposal will fill up a septic tank 3 times quicker than without one!
+If you are using a garbage disposal in your house, it will greatly speed up the time in between septic tank cleanings, as all of that matter is still solid and fills up your tank quickly.
+Some reports have claimed that garbage disposals will fill up a septic tank 3 times quicker than without one!

 Final Thoughts on Houses with Septic Tanks